broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 |rc_add_AD_1000|3.84| ?                  |
 |temp_tables|0.0| ?                  |

-BQ dataset action items (tickets):

-* Identify all of these, flag any datasets which are clearly not needed anymore
+# Appendix

+## Tickets to be created

+* AoU signoff protocol
+    * Talk to Lee to identify people on the AoU side who could sign off on a delivered callset
+    * Once the AoU decisionmakers have been identified, explain the intermediate data we're currently keeping and the cost tradeoffs of keeping versus regenerating data.
+In particular note that for Delta we are currently keeping two copies of the VDS (though not two sets of Avro files).
-* Delete any datasets flagged above
+* Identifying existing BigQuery datasets
-* Ask AoU what they would like us to do with the datasets that are not the latest callset
+    * Document the purpose of the existing AoU datasets
+    * Classify these datasets by: "Should be deleted", "Should not be deleted", and "Unsure".
+    * Make any tickets required to attain certainty over whether datasets should be retained or not.
       * Can we copy filters from previous callsets into the awkwardly named Delta callset?

-# Appendix
+* Delete any "Should be deleted" datasets identified above.

-## Querying datasets and their sizes
+## Code for querying datasets and their sizes

 With PMI ops auth: